HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 # Events (extension)

-The last chapter was all about basic event handling and some example cases, but at this chapter we will look into one of hata's extension, into `commands`.
+The last chapter was all about basic event handling and some example cases, but at this chapter we will look into one of Hata extension, the `commands` extension.
-It is a higher level modular command framework.
+It is a high-level modular command framework that allows you to easily create commands.

-All features of the extension can be setupped with using the `setup_ext_commands` function.
+All features of the extension can be setup with the `setup_ext_commands` function.

+After the client is created and `setup_ext_commands` is called on it you can register commands on said client using its new `.commands` attribute as a decorator:

 ```py
 from hata import Client, start_clients